HJMsan/CTF-writeups/vishwaCTF2022/Uzumaki/README.md

 ![_Z9mergeSortPA4_A2_iiiPc](img/_Z9mergeSortPA4_A2_iiiPc.png)

 From the two upper image, arg1 and arg2 are hard coded as 2 and 0.
 So we don't have to care about if statement.
 As a result, this function return the value of `check_flag` function.
-(Actually, I have renamed this function's name but I forgot the original one. sry.)
+(Actually, I have renamed this name of function but I forgot the original one. sry.)
 The arguments of `check_flag` are `keys` and our input.

 ![check_flag_head](img/check_flag_head.png)